-Provided by Alwarebytes LABS
+Provided by

 The continuous evolution of cybercrime is a constant in our world.
-It seems like on a regular basis, we hear about a new attack method, a new trick or tactic utilized by cybercriminals to infect users, steal their livelihood, and generally cause havoc.
+Almost everyday we're hearing about a new attack method, a new trick or tactic utilized by cybercriminals to infect users, steal their livelihood, and generally cause havoc.